Paul Barker: Lead into Gold

 Lead into Gold is Barker's current solo project.

-In Summer of 2018 he released the full length album The Sun Behind The Sun, followed by a North America tour with OhGr (Nivek Ogre) and Omniflux (Mahsa Zargaran).
+In the summer of 2018 he released the full-length album The Sun Behind The Sun, followed by a North America tour with ohGr (Nivek Ogre) and Omniflux (Mahsa Zargaran).

-In Spring of 2023 Barker released another full length album The Eternal Present, followed by a North America tour with Skinny Puppy.
+In the spring of 2023 Barker released another full-length album The Eternal Present, followed by a North America tour with Skinny Puppy.

 Post-Ministry

 Since 2003, Barker has spent his time recording new material, producing such acts as I Love You But I've Chosen Darkness and collaborating with artists such as Stayte (on their 2007 Cognitive Dissonance (The Art of Lying To Yourself) EP).
 He joined U.S.S.A. with Duane Denison (Tomahawk, ex-The Jesus Lizard) as bassist.
 The first album from his solo project Flowering Blight, entitled The Perfect Pair, was released on November 19, 2008, via the official website.

 In 2011, Barker remixed the Deadly Apples song "Self Inflicted Oppression" with samples from Ministry's Psalm 69.
 The remix was featured on the soundtrack for the documentary film Fix: The Ministry Movie.

 Barker released Fix This!!! on April 10, 2012.
 This album features guests such as Chris Connelly, Ogre, Taylor Momsen, Puscifer, Deadly Apples, Alexis Marshall, Joshua Bradford, and Devix Szell.

 In 2015, Barker joined the touring lineup of rock supergroup Puscifer as their bassist.

 Barker is also one of the founders of Malekko Heavy Industry Corporation, a manufacturer of synthesizer modules and guitar effect pedals.